 Collage.
 This is a small but wonderful restaurant, and everything about it screams “special occasion”–from the nice wine list to the small intimate tables, to the pleasant but not overbearing service.
 Our favorites are the fresh black grouper, and the lobster ravioli.
 Both are pretty heavy, but it’s worth leaving a little room to try their homemade ice cream.
 60 Hypolita. www.collagestaug.com.
 904.829.0055.

 Old City House.
-A newcomer to the scene, Old City House was purchased by our friend Juan Solano earlier this year, and it quickly became one of our favorites (and not just because Juan usually has a glass of wine with us–we could do that at the bar if we didn’t just love the food).
+Old City House was purchased by our friend Juan Solano in 2013, and it quickly became one of our favorites (and not just because Juan usually has a glass of wine with us–we could do that at the bar if we didn’t just love the food).
 We usually go with one of the daily specials, but if they don’t hit it for you, the sea bass is always a good option.
 Ask about desserts–some of their delicious concoctions are almost as tall as Sandy!
 115 Cordova. www.oldcityhouse.com/restaurant/menu.
 904.826.0113.